geekpradd/geekpradd.github.io/life/post.md

 ##Losing Innocence

-Upto Class 6, I was an innocent kid.
+Up to Class 6, I was an innocent kid.
 From Class 6 onwards, classmates started adulterating my mind.
-I realised the meanings of sex and everything else.
+I realized the meanings of sex and everything else.
 It wasn't good exactly.

 Bullying continued.
 Managed to learn to ignore them.
 Couple of Class 7-8 seniors went more extreme and went physical.
 Managed not to provoke them further because these were the gangbangers.